Digital snapshot: Two tools to help with bookings and payroll

 FBT, Vehicles and Small NZ Businesses

-We mostly deal with companies that are owned by a small number of related shareholders.
-In this situation, the most likely fringe benefit is providing a vehicle to a shareholder.
+We mostly deal with companies that are owned by a small number of related shareholders, often referred to as shareholder employees.
+In this situation, the most likely fringe benefit is providing a vehicle to a shareholder employee.
 In this situation, we can put through an entry in your accounting system and not have to go through the administration of registering as a FBT payer with Inland Revenue.

 How FBT Offsets Your Shareholder Current Account